 ‘Programming Python’ by Mark Lutz is ideal for programmers who have understood the fundamentals of Python programming and are ready to learn how to use their skills to get real work done.
 This book includes in-depth tutorials on various application domains of Python, such as GUIs, the Web, and system administration.
 The book also discusses how the databases use the language, text processing, front-end scripting layers, networking, and much more.

 The book explains the commonly used tools, language syntax, and programming techniques through a brief yet precise approach.
 The book has many examples that show the correct usage and common idioms.
 The book also digs into the language as a software development tool, along with multiple examples illustrated particularly for that purpose.

 'Learn Python 3 the Hard Way' by Zed A. Shaw is a collection of 52 brilliantly crafted exercises.
-The book is perfect for total beginners who have not coded before, junior developers, and other returning professional or experienced professionals who need to brush by their skills.
-The book requires you to learn by practical coding by practicing exercises and fixing problems to understand the problems better.
+The book is perfect for total beginners who have not coded before, junior developers, and professionals who need to brush up their skills.
+The book requires you to learn practical coding by practicing exercises and fixing problems to understand the problems better.
 The author even shows you how to break, fix, and debug your code to give you the coding flavor.

 The book further discusses various topics such as basic mathematics, variables, strings, files, loops, program design, and data structures, among many others.
 Learning Python by doing exercises helps understand the software's working, the structure of a well-written program, and how to avoid and find common mistakes in code using some tricks that professional programmers have up their sleeves.